When Property Owners Fail to Provide a Safe Environment

 Speak with a Fort Collins Premises Liability Lawyer

-The Tenge Law Firm, LLC is a client-centered practice with a twenty-plus year history of obtaining results for victims of premises injuries in the Ft.
+The Tenge Law Firm, LLC is a client-centered practice with a thirty-plus year history of obtaining results for victims of premises injuries in the Ft.
 Collins area.
 Founded in 1992 by attorney J. Todd Tenge, the firm has a proven track record of success with personal injury lawsuits.

 If you’ve experienced an injury or lost a loved one due to a property owner’s negligence, call (970) 212-4777 or contact us online to schedule a free consultation now.